-Chinese companies are more often refusing to sign contracts that do not provide for disputes to be resolved in China.
+Chinese companies (especially SOEs) often refuse to sign contracts that do not provide for disputes to be resolved in China.
 In some cases, you will be better off in a Chinese court and in other cases you will be better off arbitrating in China.
-We typically look at the following factors, among others, in deciding whether to go with arbitration or litigation:
+We typically look at the following factors in deciding whether to go with China arbitration or China litigation:

 - The nature of the likely disputes.